Muneeb86/demo-project/README.md

 # demo-project
-This is demo Project for Git and Github
+This is demo Project for Git and Github.